Water Quality Concerns

 Bacteria - specifically E.coli - is another pollutant of concern in Vermont and in Colchester.
 This bacteria lives in the intestines of people and animals and can cause health problems for those who inadvertently swallow water that contains it.
 E. coli comes from three main sources: humans (generally via inadequate wastewater disposal systems), dogs and other pets, and other animals that live in the watersheds draining to Lake Champlain such as skunks, deer, birds, raccoons, and others.
 The Town's summer sampling program performs water quality tests at 9 locations along the lake each summer to ensure our beach areas are safe for swimmers.

 Here in Colchester, the properties along Inner Malletts Bay have soil and site conditions that make it difficult for on-site wastewater disposal systems to function properly, including shallow depth to bedrock, high groundwater tables, poorly draining soils, small lot sizes and proximity to the Lake.
-The Planning Commission is currently evaluating wastewater alternatives in this area - please CLICK HERE for more information about that process.
+The Planning Commission is currently evaluating wastewater alternatives in this area.
+Visit their website to learn more about this process.

 Regarding dogs and other pets, over 50,000 pet waste bags are provided annually at town parks and along recreation paths.
 We encourage you to use them!
 Click the image to the right for more information about Rethink Runoff, a regional organization the Town is involved in that educates residents about local water quality issues, including bacteria, fertilizer use, stormwater runoff, and more.